Deep and Statistical Learning in Biomedical Imaging: State of the Art in 3D MRI Brain Tumor Segmentation: Model-driven statistical methods

 A voxel intensity value is statistically dependent on the intensity of neighboring voxels.
 Markov random field (MRF) allows modeling the spatial context by integrating voxel dependencies in the image surface.
 An MRF can be characterized by a graph $\mathcal{G} \triangleq (\mathcal{H} ,\mathcal{N})$ with $\mathcal{H}$ representing a lattice containing nodes and $\mathcal{N}$ indicating the links between the nodes, such that the neighboring relationship of nodes is defined by $\mathcal{N}=\{\mathcal{N}_i | \forall i \in \mathcal{H} \}$, where $\mathcal{N}_i$ is the neighborhood around a position $i$ \citep{li2009mathematical}.
 This graphical structure is comparable to a 3D image grid with nodes representing the voxels and edges, the spatial dependency between voxels.
-For example, each voxel in a 3D image has 6 direct neighbors.

-Assuming that the voxels with the same labels are a part of the same cluster, the MRF model formulates the prior distribution $p(\mathbf{y}|\bm{\theta}_y)$ as \citep{van2015tissue}: